Sweet Potato Chips

 4) Remove chips and let drain on a paper towel.
 After they drain for about 30 seconds, season the chips with a good pinch of the spice mixture.

-These chips are delicious on their own, but this spice seasoning takes them to another level.
+These Sweet Potato Chips are delicious on their own, but this spice seasoning takes them to another level.
 I mean, this stuff is out-of-control addictive.

 It’s a simple mix of salt, brown sugar, paprika, and fresh thyme, but it’s like a drug.
 I was seriously licking my fingers while making it.